ElektraInitiative/libelektra/doc/help/kdb-record.md

 ### `name`
 Prints out the name of the currently active recording session.
-If no session is active, the return code is `1`, otherwise `0`.
+If no recording session is active, the return code is `1`, otherwise `0`.

 ### `status [session_name]`
-Shows all the changes in the specified session in human-readable format.
+Shows all the changes in the specified recording session in human-readable format.
 Outputs to `stdout`.
-If no session is specified, the currently active session is used.
+If no recording session is specified, the currently active recording session is used.

 ### `export  [--format=replay|diff] [session_name]`
-Exports the changes made in the specified session.
+Exports the changes made in the specified recording session.
 Outputs to `stdout`.
-If no session is specified, the currently active session is used.
+If no recording session is specified, the currently active recording session is used.

 The `export` command has the ability to output two different types: diffs and replays.

 The `--format=diff` argument (default) only exports the changes between the start and end states of the recording session.
-This means, e.g., that when you add a key and remove it in the same session, it will not be exported.
+This means, e.g., that when you add a key and remove it in the same recording session, it will not be exported.

-The `--format=replay` argument creates a file that contains every modifying operation made in the session in the order they were performed.
+The `--format=replay` argument creates a file that contains every modifying operation made in the recording session in the order they were performed.
-This is regardless whether at the end of the session the value has really changed or is the same as before.
+This is regardless whether at the end of the recording session the value has really changed or is the same as before.
 Files created using `--format=replay` serve as a transaction log.